Stay on top of the latest

 However, those in the military may not be familiar with the benefits and opportunities of an MBA.
 They may have limited exposure to industries and business functions and may be unsure about how their experiences transfer to the business world.
 And when it comes to the rigorous and competitive MBA application process, they may find themselves a bit at sea.

 With some guidance on how to position themselves, veterans and active-duty military personnel can be strong candidates for top MBA programs.
-My colleagues and I have coached countless veterans through the process, and we’ve rounded up some tips and strategies.

 In this article, we explain: